cppcoffee/celeritasdb/wiki/replication-algo.md

 # Goals

-- Remove infinite strongly-connected-components
+- Remove infinite strongly-connected-components and livelock.
 - Remove `seq`.
 - Remove `defer` during recovery.

 Major changes from epaxos:

-- When updating `deps`, only check against FastAccept phase values:
+- When updating `deps`,
-  `deps` updated by Accept or Commit is ignored.
+    set `deps` to accumulated deps, which includes all reachable instances by walking through the dep-graph.

+- When updating `deps` for FastAccept of `a`, add `x` into `a.deps` only when `x` does not know `a`: `x < a`

+- `initial_deps` is useless and removed:
+    recovery does not need `initial_deps`. only `deps`.

 - Instances by a same leader has a strong depends-on relation.
   A later instance always depends on a former one.
+  This is guaranteed by handling FastAccept request sequentially.

 - Use the **all-committed** constrain.
   **all-initial-value** and **only-to-quorum** is not used.